Massachusetts Institute of Technology, Office of the Chair of the Corporation, records of Karl T. Compton

 Biographical / Historical

-Samuel Stratton, who held the office for only a year, did not define the duties of the chairman.
-When Karl Compton became chairman of the Corporation, the office had been vacant for some time.
+Samuel Stratton, who held the office for only a year, did not define the duties of the chair.
+When Karl Compton became chair of the Corporation, the office had been vacant for some time.
 Thus he had an opportunity to clarify his areas of responsibility.
-During the five years he was chairman he was engaged in fund raising during MIT's Leadership Campaign, 1949-1950.
+During the five years he was chair he was engaged in fund raising during MIT's Leadership Campaign, 1949-1950.
 Compton was instrumental in contacting industrial leaders who donated much of the total $20 million raised; he asked them to regard an investment in education as an investment in their corporate future.
 Compton traveled extensively as a representative of the Institute, visiting alumni clubs, naval bases, and technological centers all over the world.
-Compton became chairman of the Corporation during the Cold War era.
+Compton became chair of the Corporation during the Cold War era.
 Atomic energy and its uses dominated much of the scientific, political, and social discussion of the day.
 As a prominent physicist and war scientist, he was often consulted by leaders in industry, politics, and the private sector about atomic energy and, in particular, the atomic bomb.
 At various times he also served as a trustee to the Ford, Rockefeller, and Sloan Foundations.
 He published numerous articles and was in demand as a speaker.

 2 Cubic Feet (6 manuscript boxes)